Survival Island: Production

 The film was produced during 2003 and was originally set for cinema release under the title Three in 2004.
 Principal photography started in April 2004 at Eleuthera in the Bahamas and lasted for seven weeks.
 In 2005, Billy Zane and Kelly Brook unsuccessfully challenged the film's producers to remove Brook's nude scenes from the movie.

 Release

 Theatrical

 Survival Island went on limited theatrical release on 3 May 2006 in the United Kingdom before being released to DVD on 21 August 2006.
 The cinematic release lasted for just one week in many cinemas.

 Home media

 Survival Island was released on DVD in the United States on 15 August 2006.
 It was also released theatrically in a number of European countries under its original title, Three.
 Actors Billy Zane and Kelly Brook met during the course of filming in 2004 and later became engaged.
-In 2005, Zane and Brook unsuccessfully challenged the film's producers to remove Brook's nude scenes from the movie.
-However, the eventual DVD release kept these scenes intact.
+In 2005, Zane and Brook challenged the film's producers to remove Brook's nude scenes from the movie, however, the eventual DVD release kept these scenes intact.